PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 }
 ```

-Below there are provided sample values for `appgws` map (in comments you can find also commands to create SSL/TLS certificats, if required):
+Below are sample values for `appgws` map (in comments you can find also commands to create SSL/TLS certificates, if required):

 ```hcl
 appgws = {